purchasingtoolpak/lanyon/_posts/2017-04-07-2017-sourcing-strategy-template.md

 To download this template go to <a href="https://github.com/purchasingtoolpak/purchasingtoolpak/blob/master/strategic-sourcing/strategy-development/sourcing-strategy-template.docx">sourcing strategy template</a> and click on the download button.
 You can download all the templates by going to this <a href="http://purchasingtoolpak.com/#download">link</a>.

-If you have questions or comments about this template please contact mee through this link:
+If you have questions or comments about this template please contact me through this link:
 [http://purchasingtoolpak.com/#contact](http://purchasingtoolpak.com/#contact "Contact Purchasing Toolpak")